Log canonical $3$-fold complements: Introduction

 \section{Introduction}

-The idea of complements originates in Shokurov's paper on existence of smooth elements in anticanonical systems of Fano 3-folds in 70's~\cite{Sho79}.
+The idea of complements originates in Shokurov's work in the late 1970s~\cite{Sho79}.
+In this paper, Shokurov proves that if $X$ is a Fano $3$-fold, then $|-K_X|$ has a smooth element $D$.
+This smooth element can be considered as a ``complement'' of the canonical divisor, as $K_X+D\sim 0$ holds.
 The theory of complements was used to control the index of semistable degenerations of varieties~\cites{Sho97,Pro99}.
-Given a contraction $X\rightarrow Z$ of Fano-type over $z\in Z$, the theory of complements predicts the existence of a positive integer $n$, so that $|-nK_X/Z|$ contains an element with good singularities around $z\in Z$.
-This statement is usually known as boundedness of complements for Fano-type morphisms, and is expected that such $n$ only depends on the dimension of $X$.
-More generally, it is expected that we can weaken the Fano-type condition of the morphism $X\rightarrow Z$, to the existence of a log canonical $\qq$-complement.
-This means that if for some positive integer $m$, we can find an element with good singularities in $|-mK_X/Z|$, then we can also find an element with good singularities in $|-nK_X/Z|$, where $n$ only depends on $\dim(X)$.
-This statement is usually known as boundedness of complements for $\qq$-complemented pairs, i.e., if we can find a log canonical complement, then we can do it effectively.
+Given a contraction $X\rightarrow Z$ of Fano-type over $z\in Z$, the theory of complements predicts the existence of a positive integer $n$, such that $|-nK_X/Z|$ contains an element with good singularities around $z\in Z$.
+This statement is usually known as boundedness of complements for Fano-type morphisms and it is expected that there exists such integer $n$ that only depends on the dimension of $X$.
+It is expected that we can weaken the Fano-type condition of the morphism $X\rightarrow Z$, to the existence of a log canonical $\qq$-complement.
+This means that if for some positive integer $m$, we can find an element with good singularities in $|-mK_X/Z|$, then we can also find an element with good singularities in $|-nK_X/Z|$, where $n$ only depends on $\dim X$.
+This statement is usually known as boundedness of complements for $\qq$-complemented pairs.
+If we can find a log canonical complement, then we can do it effectively.